brycethomas/brycethomas.github.io/_posts/2014-01-13-a-successful-phd-workflow-for-programmers.md

 cd ../
 ```

-You've now taken the first step towards automating your PhD build.
+At this point you've got a main LaTeX document setup for your thesis

-What's going to happen over time is, you're going to start writing
+that gets recompiled every time you run `build_phd.sh`.

-your thesis in `main.tex`.
-A big portion of it will just be your
+The idea is that over time you'll start fleshing out your thesis in
-prose.
-But, it will also contain figures, tables, variables --
+`main.tex`.
+A big portion of it will just be your prose.
+But, it
-*data*.
-Before we get onto how to handle this properly, let's talk
+will also contain figures, tables, variables -- *data*.
+Before we get
-about how not to.
+onto how to handle this properly, let's talk about how not to.

-The greedy algorithm for completing your PhD is to take your
+The greedy algorithm for completing a PhD is to take your interesting
-interesting results (they expect you to generate these in return for
+results (they expect you to generate these in return for your
-your scholarship money), and manually enter/manipulate/copy/paste them
+scholarship stipend) and manually enter/manipulate/copy/paste them
 into your thesis.
-The problem with this strategy is that you're too
+The problem with this strategy is your optimism.
-optimistic.
-The folly starts with thinking you're only ever going to
+The folly starts with thinking you're only ever going to have to
-have to produce and transfer your results into your thesis once.
-In
+produce and transfer your results into your thesis once.
+In reality,
-reality, you'll produce the results, slap them into your thesis, then
+you'll produce the results, slap them into your thesis then later
-a few re-readings later realise they're slightly wrong and/or crap in
+realise they're slightly wrong and/or crap in some way and need to be
-some way and need to be redone.
-On a timescale of minutes to days,
+redone.
+On a timescale of minutes to days, you should expect the
-you should expect that the presentation of your results or the results
+presentation of your results (or the results themselves) will change
-themselves will change 10's of times.
-At first this doesn't seem like
+10's of times.
+At first this doesn't seem like much of a problem if
-much of a problem if you enjoy copy/paste.
-Labouriousness isn't the
+you enjoy copy/paste.
+Labouriousness isn't the only problem though.
-most serious problem though.
-The bigger issue is that by violating
+The bigger issue is that by violating the DRY principle you've now got
-the DRY principle you've now got your results in two places --
+your results in two places -- wherever you output them when you
-wherever you output them when you produced them, and in your thesis
+produced them, and in your thesis document.
+You're now relying on
-document.
-You're now relying on yourself to remember this and update
+yourself to remember this and update your thesis accordingly when your
-your thesis accordingly when your results inevitably change.
-Things
+results inevitably change.

-only get worse when you start submitting your work for review.
-As it
+Things only get worse when you start submitting your work for review.
-turns out, academia is slow as shit when it comes to giving feedback.
+As it turns out, academia is slow as shit when it comes to giving
-It typically takes on the order of months to get a reviewer's feedback
+feedback.
+It typically takes on the order of months to get a
-on a paper.
-And guess what -- they're probably going to be critical
+reviewer's feedback on a paper.
+And guess what -- they're probably
-of at least one of your results or how they're presented.
-So six
+going to be critical of at least one of your results or at least how
-months has passed and you now have NFI how you generated your results
+they're presented.
+By the time you get the review six months has
-in the first place.
-Revising prose is a walk in the park compared to
+passed and you have NFI how you generated your results in the first
-revising results you generated 6 months ago.
-See the thing about the
+place.
+Revising prose is a walk in the park compared to revising
-copy/paste approach to getting results into your thesis is that it
+results generated six months ago.
+The thing about the copy/paste
-allows you to get lazy on results *production* as well.
-I'm telling
+approach to getting results into your thesis is that it allows you to
-you this from firsthand experience.
-I once wrote a set of Java
+get lazy on results *production* as well.
+I'm telling you this from
-simulations for a paper I submitted.
-Several months after I submitted
+firsthand experience.
+I once wrote a set of Java simulations for a
-the paper I got feedback indicating there were improvements that
+paper I submitted.
+Several months after I submitted the paper I got
-needed to be made.
-I couldn't remember a damn thing about how I
+feedback indicating there were improvements that needed to be made.
+I
-generated the results in the first place.
-I couldn't even remember
+couldn't remember a damn thing about how I generated the results.
+I
-the name of the simulator I used.
-I still can't.
-Did I run it in
+couldn't even remember the name of the simulator I used.
+I still
-Eclipse?
-Did it use any special configuration file?
-What tool did I
+can't.
+Did I run it in Eclipse?
+Did it use any special configuration
-use to plot the results?
-What format was the intermediate data in
+file?
+What tool did I use to plot the results?
+What format was the
-between running the simulation and plotting the results?
-Did I even
+intermediate data in between running the simulation and plotting the
-write a script to plot the results, or did I do it all interactively
+results?
+Did I even write a script to plot the results, or did I do
-on the command line?
-This folks, is one very good reason to automate
+it all interactively on the command line?
+This folks, is one very
-your PhD outputs.
+good reason to automate your PhD outputs.

-With the greedy (wrong) solution out of the way, onto the optimal
+With the greedy solution out of the way, onto the optimal solution.
-solution.
-The optimal solution is to build out your `build_phd.sh`
+The optimal solution is to build out your `build_phd.sh` script to
-script to compute all of your results from the raw input data and then
+compute all of your results from the raw input data and then inject
-inject those results into your thesis.
-An example of this would be
+those results into your thesis.
+An example of this would be to add
 code in `build_phd.sh` that runs a simulation over your raw input
 data, generates an important figure `my_awesome_figure.pdf` and saves
 it into your thesis directory.
 So you end up with a directory